Kentik - Network Observability

 Mesh Network Topology

 In a mesh network, each device (node) is connected to every other node, providing multiple paths for data to travel.
-Mesh topologies can be full-mesh or partial-mesh, and they are common in wireless networks and some wired networks, like data centers.
+Mesh topologies can be full-mesh or partial-mesh, and they are common in wireless networks and some wired networks, such as data centers.

 Hybrid Network Topology

-This topology combines two or more different topologies to create a more complex and efficient network.
+Hybrid topology combines two or more different network topologies to create a more complex and efficient network.
 For example, a combination of a star and mesh topology can provide the reliability of a mesh network with the simplicity and ease of management found in star networks.

 Software-Defined Networking (SDN)